-IHTM12093 - The incidence of debts and legacies: payment of uncharged debts out of the estate
+IHTM12093 - Succession: The incidence of debts and legacies: Payment of uncharged debts out of the estate

-S34 (3) Administration of Estates Act 1925 provides that a deceased person’s real and personal estate shall ‘be applicable towards the discharge of the funeral, testamentary and administration expenses, debts and liabilities payable thereout in the order mentioned in Part II of the First Schedule’ to the Act.
+The Administration of Estates Act 1925/S34 (3) sets out the order in which the deceased’s estate should be used to pay their debts and funeral costs and costs of administering the estate.
+It provides that a deceased person’s real and personal estate shall ‘be applicable towards the discharge of the funeral, testamentary and administration expenses, debts and liabilities payable thereout in the order mentioned in Part II of the First Schedule’ to the Act.
 The schedule is as follows

 Order of Application of Assets where the estate is solvent

-1. Property of the deceased undisposed of by will, subject to the retention thereout of a fund sufficient to meet any pecuniary legacies
+1. Property of the deceased undisposed of by Will, subject to keeping back a fund sufficient to meet any pecuniary legacies

-2. Property of the deceased not specifically devised or bequeathed but included (either by a specific or general description) in a residuary gift, subject to the retention out of such property of a fund sufficient to meet any pecuniary legacies, so far as not provided for as aforesaid
+2. Property of the deceased not specifically devised or bequeathed but included (either by a specific or general description) in a residuary gift, subject to keeping back a fund out of the property sufficient to meet any pecuniary legacies, if it has not already been provided for

 3. Property of the deceased specifically appropriated or devised or bequeathed (either by a specific or general description) for the payment of debts